Alexander The Great Leadership

 Throughout his campaigns, Alexander sought to blend Greek and Persian cultures, adopting Persian customs and promoting cultural exchange within his vast empire.
 His death in 323 BC marked the end of his extraordinary conquests.
 His empire was eventually divided among his former generals, leading to the Hellenistic period of ancient history.

-Alexander the Great's military achievements, cultural integration policies, and the scope of his empire have cemented his legacy as one of the most influential figures in history.
+Alexander the Great's military achievements, cultural integration policies, and empire-spanning empire have cemented his legacy as one of the most influential figures in history.

 Darius III (c.
 380-330 BC) - was the last king of the Achaemenid Empire, also known as the First Persian Empire, ruling from 336 to 330 BC.
 Born as Artashata, he was a distant relative of the royal Achaemenid lineage and took the throne after the assassination of his predecessor, Artaxerxes IV Arses.